codewithashu/get-crafty/presentations/current.md

 ---

-The DOM defines a way for promrams to change
+The DOM defines a way for programs to change

 - document structure
 - style